temenostech/TemenosHypermediaAPI/rels/new/index.md

 ## uri templates
 The User-Agent MUST replace every occurrence of the template parameters with a value before issuing a request for the resource.
 See URI Templates [http://tools.ietf.org/html/rfc6570](http://tools.ietf.org/html/rfc6570)

-None
+`Id`	: Query parameter containing Entity Id field which can be passed if user agent user would like to override auto id generation. `MANDATORY` if Application/Version DOES NOT support AUTO.ID else it is `OPTIONAL`

 ## example
 An atom representation of a link to the new FundsTransfer resource
 <pre>
-&lt;link rel="http://www.temenos.com/rels/new" type="application/atom+xml;type=entry" title="New FundsTransfer" href="FundsTransfer/new"/&gt;
+&lt;link rel="http://temenostech.temenos.com/rels/new" type="application/atom+xml;type=entry" title="New FundsTransfer" href="FundsTransfers()/new*{?RefNo=FT00100001}*"/&gt;
 </pre>

 The basic structure of the http request is as follows:
 <pre>
-POST /t24/FundsTransfer/new HTTP/1.1
+POST /T24.svc/FundsTransfers()/new HTTP/1.1
 Content-Length: 0
 </pre>